 You are here

 Condoms, dental dams and other barriers offer very good protection against many STIs.
-They create a barrier between the penis, mouth, vagina or rectum to lower the chances of passing STIs from one person to another.
+They create a barrier between the internal genitals, external genitals, and/or mouth, to lower the chances of passing STIs from one person to another.
 Lubrication is often used with protection to make sex safer and more pleasurable.
-Protection is recommended each time you have vaginal (frontal), anal and oral sex.
+Protection is recommended each time you have penetrative sex or oral sex.

 You can use different kinds of protection for different sexual activities.
-External condoms (also called male condoms) offer excellent protection for vaginal (frontal), oral, and anal sex, but do not protect skin around the genitals.
+External condoms (also called male condoms) offer excellent protection for vaginal, anal, or oral sex, but do not protect skin around the genitals.
 Internal condoms (also called female condoms) cover more skin and offer more protection for STIs such as herpes and genital warts (HPV).
-Dental dams are used as barriers for oral sex.
+Dental dams are used as barriers for oral sex and anal rimming.

 Learn how to use different kinds of protection for safer sex: